This year’s Survey reflects the impact of the COVID-19 pandemic.

 We conducted this year’s Survey online for the eighth consecutive year.
 This year, the Survey yielded 385 responses—43 more than last year—after we deleted duplicates, those with corrupted data, and incomplete submissions.
 Across the history of the Survey, the numbers from dealers representing the “Big Six” OEMs—Canon, Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), Kyocera Document Solutions America, Inc. (Kyocera), Ricoh USA, Inc. (Ricoh), Sharp Imaging and Information Company of America (Sharp), and Toshiba America Business Solutions, Inc. (Toshiba)—vary from year to year.
 As a result, some years are more balanced than others, with 2016 being one of the most balanced when accounting for OEM population in the history of the Survey.
 This year is a different story as fewer Canon (37) and Konica Minolta (39) dealers participated.
 That’s a notable decline from last year’s Survey where 44 Canon dealers and 48 Konica Minolta dealers participated.

 For most of this Survey, we only used the responses from those dealers representing the Big Six, totaling 377.
 The group labeled “Other” comprises dealers representing HP (3) and Xerox (4), as well as one dealer who did not identify a primary A3 manufacturer.
 When we included responses from the “Other” group, it is noted.
-All respondents’ information was included in the Survey results related to total revenue, average percentage of revenue, acquisitions, production print, areas of concern, and the Frank Award selections that will appear in Part II of our Survey to be published in our November issue.
+All respondents’ information was included in the Survey results related to total revenue, average percentage of revenue, acquisitions, production print, areas of concern, and the Frank Award winners that will appear in a special recap of our 36th Annual Awards & Charities Gala in our December issue.

 After an impressive turnout last year, we were pleasantly surprised at the uptick in responses this year.
 This year’s 385 responses represent our highest number of responses in the 36-year history of the Survey.